GaloisInc/BESSPIN-Tool-Suite/docs/cwesEvaluation/configuration.md

 ## Vulnerability Classes

 In each vulnerability class section, two settings can be configured:
   1. `useSelfAssessment`: If enabled, then instead of running tests for this class, the scores will be loaded from the corresponding INI configuration file in `${CWEsConfigs}`.
 This is useful in calculating the BESSPIN Scale; especially in case of incremental runs.
-In the `selfAssessment` section in the INI file in `${CWEsConfigs}`, you may assign any values out of *HIGH, MED, LOW, NONE, DETECTED, NA, UNKNOWN*.
+In the `selfAssessment` section in the INI file in `${CWEsConfigs}`, you may assign any values out of *HIGH, MED, LOW, NONE, DETECTED, NA*.
   2. `runAllTests`: Either run all the existing tests for this class, or use the customized INI file in `${CWEsConfigs}` to choose which ones to run.
     Please note that you can use the utility [configCWEs.py](../../utils/configCWEs.py)